girder/viime/joss/paper.md

 ## Data Integration

-VIIME supports multiple approaches for combining multiple data sources into a joint analysis.
+Viime supports multiple approaches for combining multiple data sources into a joint analysis.
 From the data upload page, the user may initiate a dataset merge, selecting the datasets to merge along with the algorithm to perform the integration.